rmadlal/ori-dll-switcher/README.md

-### Easily switch to a different dll in Ori DE. ###
+## Easily switch to a different DLL in Ori DE. ##

 ### [Download](https://github.com/rmadlal/ori-dll-switcher/releases) ###

-This program will locate the requested dll and copy it into `...\Ori DE\oriDE_Data\Managed` with the name `Assembly-CSharp.dll` for you.
+This program will locate the requested DLL and copy it into `...\Ori DE\oriDE_Data\Managed` with the name `Assembly-CSharp.dll` for you.

-Click on "New" and choose a short name for your DLL (e.g "rando", "nopause" etc).
+Run `OriDLLSwitcher.exe`, click on "New" and choose a short name for your DLL (e.g "rando", "nopause" etc).
 Then click on "Locate DLL" and select the proper file.
 Finally, hit "Apply".
 DLL names will be saved so that you would simply pick your DLL from the list and click "Apply".

+Alternatively, as a shortcut, once you have a DLL saved in the program, you may just run it with a command line argument of the DLL name and it'll be switched in (no GUI).

+Note: the program loads much faster when running the script directly: `python dll_switcher.py`.
+Python 3 must be installed.